 XX.
-WILDFIRE: a) Substantially impact an adopted emergency response plan or emergency evacuation plan? $\boxtimes$ No. There is not an adopted emergency response or evacuation plan for the area in which the Project is proposed. b) Due to slope, prevailing winds, and other factors, exacerbate wildfire risks, and thereby expose project occupants to pollutant concentrations from a wildfire or the uncontrolled spread of a wildfire? ⊠ No. The Project Area is on flat or gently-sloped land.
-It lacks vegetation and vegetation is sparse in the area, characterized mainly by desert scrub, making wildfire risks moderate to low.
-There will be no project occupants, and the project area is physically separated from surrounding structures.
-The proposed Project does little to add to the wildfire risk in the area.
-The risk of loss, injury or death involving wildland fires is less than significant at this site, and any potential risk is further mitigated by compliance with California Building Standards. c) Require the installation or maintenance of associated infrastructure (such as roads, fuel break, emergency water sources, power lines or other utilities) that may exacerbate fire risk or that may result in temporary or ongoing impacts to the environment? × No. The Project will not cause the need for additional vildfire asso ciated infi rastructui re. d) Expose people or structures to significant risks, including downslope or downstream flooding or landslides, as a result of runoff, post-fire slope instability, or drainage changes? ⊠
+WILDFIRE: a) Substantially impact an adopted emergency response plan or emergency evacuation plan? $\boxtimes$ No. There is not an adopted emergency response or every Project is proposed. acuation pla n for the a ırea in wh nich the b) Due to slope, prevailing winds, and other factors, exacerbate wildfire risks, and thereby expose project occupants to pollutant concentrations from a wildfire or the uncontrolled spread of a wildfire? ⊠ No. The Project Area is on flat or gently-sloped land. sparse in the area, characterized mainly by desert scrub There will be no project occupants, and the project area surrounding structures.
+The proposed Project does little The risk of loss, injury or death involving wildland fires any potential risk is further mitigated by compliance wi b, making wi a is physicall e to add to th is less than ldfire risk y separat e wildfire significan s modera ed from e risk in th at at this s te to low. ne area. ite, and c) Require the installation or maintenance of associated infrastructure (such as roads, fuel break, emergency water sources, power lines or other utilities) that may exacerbate fire risk or that may result in temporary or ongoing impacts to the environment? × No. The Project will not cause the need for additional vildfire asso ciated infi rastructui re. d) Expose people or structures to significant risks, including downslope or downstream flooding or landslides, as a result of runoff, post-fire slope instability, or drainage changes? ⊠